Gladbach beats Dortmund with late goal and VAR controversy

 Luxury rotations: Dortmund takes a breather 😅

-Dortmund, knowing the title was already decided, chose to rest several of their stars.
+Dortmund, knowing the title was already decided, chose to rest several of their star players.
 The alternative lineup, featuring some players who usually watch from the bench, showed that even a B-team from Dortmund can compete, but not close out the match.
 A strategy that, given the result, could be summed up as: if you can't win the league, at least make the substitutes feel important by losing to a last-minute goal.